 ¼ cup chia seeds

-1 tablespoon unsweetened cocoa or raw cacao powder
+1 tbsp unsweetened cocoa or raw cacao powder

 A few chocolate shavings or 2-3 raspberries per serving to top (optional)

-1. Combine the almond milk, chia seeds, cocoa, stevia, and vanilla extract in a bowl.
-Whisk until well combined and the mixture begins to thicken.
+- Combine the almond milk, chia seeds, cocoa, stevia, and vanilla extract in a bowl.
+Then, whisk until well combined and the mixture begins to thicken.
 Cover the bowl with plastic wrap and let sit in the refrigerator overnight or for 6-8 hours.

-2. When the pudding has set, give it one more stir, then portion into single-serve bowls.
+- Once the pudding has set, give it one more stir, then portion it into single-serve bowls.
 Alternatively, heat up in the microwave for a warm pudding.

-3. You can top with a small amount of shaved chocolate or 2-3 raspberries per serving, if desired.
+- You can top it with a small amount of shaved chocolate or 2-3 raspberries per serving if desired.